COMPASSIONATE MIND TRAINING

 We are unable to offer you a place in the study if you are currently hospitalised for a psychological condition or currently engaged in another group therapy program.
 There will be no costs or reimbursement associated with participation.

-If you would like more information about the training, or you are interested in participating, please go to the link below to register your interest or contact the Study Coordinator, Dr Sarah Hampton and Ms Kelly Brown, on firstname.lastname@example.org or (07) 3394 7916.
+If you would like more information about the training, or you are interested in participating, please go to the link below to register your interest or contact the Study Coordinators, Dr Sarah Hampton and Ms Kelly Brown, on firstname.lastname@example.org or (07) 3394 7916.

 This project is sponsored by Medibank’s Mental Health and Wellbeing Fund.